Notice: This user guide is based on the legacy connector.

 - Stream: A

-object pointing to the newly created stream.
+Streamobject pointing to the newly created stream.

 Get Stream

-) and a specific account to access that stream with.
+Stream, given its unique id (or its stream url) and a specific account to access that stream with.

 You can also use a stream URL copied from your browser instead of using this node.